Share this post

 And this applies for supplemental sleep support.

-I have found it helpful with some clients that if they are struggling in this area that they attempt to go to bed without it practice some of the other practices we are going to talk about but keep it near them so that if they find that they need it it is close by and sometimes they have found that they have been able to skip it all together because they are comfortable with the idea of not taking it but having it near.
+I have found it helpful with some clients that if they are struggling in this area that they attempt to go to bed without it practice some other practices first.
+I suggest they keep it near them, so that it is close by if they need it.
+Often, they are able to skip it all together because they are comfortable with the idea of not taking it but having it near.

 Alcohol: